-The Risk Control Committee was established on 27 June 2016.
-As at 31 December 2022, the Risk Control Committee comprises two NEDs, Mr. Yim Kwok Man (chairman of the Risk Control Committee) and Mr. Tsui Wing Tak, and two EDs, Mr. Chan Man Fai Joe and Ms. Cheung Wai Shuen, and one INED, Mr. Lee Chung Ming Eric.
+The risk control committee of the Company (the "Risk Control Committee") was established on 27 June 2016.
+As at 31 December 2021, the Risk Control Committee comprises one non-executive Director, Mr. Yim Kwok Man (chairman of the Risk Control Committee), and two EDs, Mr. Chan Man Fai Joe and Ms. Cheung Wai Shuen, and one INED, Mr. Lee Chung Ming Eric.